Kerala Cafe: Nostalgia (First segment)

 Nostalgia that is loosely based on Venugopal's poem Naatuvazhikal is the first film that unfolds.

-Johnykutty (Dileep) is employed in the Middle East, who claims to friends to long to return to Kerala some day.
+Johnykutty is employed in the Middle East, who claims to friends to long to return to Kerala some day.
 On a vacation back to India though, he despises the government and the potholes on the road, the bureaucracy and the people.
-Having signed a deal to sell off his ancestral mansion, enrolling his kids in a boarding school, and making fake promises to his old friend (Sudheesh), he flies back to Dubai, to commence his nostalgic laments all over again.
+Having signed a deal to sell off his ancestral mansion, enrolling his kids in a boarding school, and making fake promises to his old friend, he flies back to Dubai, to commence his nostalgic laments all over again.

 Island Express (Second segment)

-The hero (Prithviraj) zooms down and starts whispering to us about Jesus, Frankenstein and Mangalassery Neelakantan, the idol trio who have had a say in his life.
+The hero zooms down and starts whispering to us about Jesus, Frankenstein and Mangalassery Neelakantan, the idol trio who have had a say in his life.

-With his 'editor-publisher'(Kani) hanging around his arms, the writer that he is, speeds off to Kerala, promising her that he would get traditional attire to cover her up when they reach there.
+With his 'editor-publisher hanging around his arms, the writer that he is, speeds off to Kerala, promising her that he would provide traditional attire to cover her up when they reach there.

-An aged woman (Sukumari) waits around for her bus to arrive in some bus station, while an army officer (Jayasurya) sitting nearby dozes off, his head resting gently on her shoulders.
+An aged woman waits for her bus at a bus station, while an army officer sitting nearby dozes off, his head resting gently on her shoulders.

-A dishevelled looking man in his fifties (Maniyanpilla Raju), brushes aside the advances of a teenage girl in a shabby looking lodge, as he gets all ready to go somewhere.
+A dishevelled looking man in his fifties, brushes aside the advances of a teenage girl in a shabby looking lodge, as he prepares to go somewhere.

 Island Express splendidly bonds together these diverse characters and more in a dramatic climax.

 Lalitham Hiranmayam (Third segment)

-Ramesh (Suresh Gopi) is caught between his wife Lalitha (Jyothirmayi) and mistress Mayi (Dhanya Mary Varghese) and has to take the big decision now.
+Ramesh is caught between his wife Lalitha and mistress Mayi and has to take the big decision now.

 The turmoil that goes on inside the man's mind is slickly edited and trendily depicted on screen.

 Ramesh discloses his affair with Mayi to Lalitha before his accidental death, and Lalitha accepts Mayi and her child as part of her life.

 Mrityunjayam (Fourth segment)

-Mrityunjayam has a journalist (Fahadh Faasil) doing an investigative story on a spooky old 'Mana' (ancestral Kerala house) that in its owner's (Thilakan) own words is a 'very different and peculiar place'.
+Mrityunjayam has a journalist doing an investigative story on a spooky old 'Mana' (ancestral Kerala house) that in its owner's own words is a 'very different and peculiar place'.

-He falls in love with a girl, the owner's grand daughter (Rima Kallingal) who greets him at the door there, and pops the question if he could marry her.
+He falls in love with a girl, the owner's granddaughter who greets him at the door there, and straight away ask her if she would marry him.
 She is taken aback but all the more impressed by his candidness.
 He then proceeds to the "Mana" to unveil the mystery despite its owner's cautionary warning, and returns to visit the girl again.
 In the end the journalist also succumbs to the mystery of the "Mana", and is found dead inside, the next morning.
 It is revealed that it was his ghost that came to visit the girl that night.